apalbright/thelittledataset/content/post/econ-words.md

 # Writing about economics writing: metaplots + metadata

-Throughout the last 5 years of my PhD, I've developed a list of questions big and small about economics paper trends and conventions. *Is it just me or do economists love using colons in their titles?
+Throughout the last 5 years of my PhD, I've developed a list of questions big and small about economics paper trends and conventions. *What places do economists write about the most?
 Is differences-in-differences bigger than instrumental variables now?
-Why do economists like using the verb "exploit"?
-What places are economists writing about the most?*
+How often do economists use colons in their titles?
+Is it just me or... do economists really like using the verb "exploit"?*

 As this [string of questions has gotten a little unwiedly](https://playsnake.org/) over time, I've been on the look out for a nice public dataset to use to address these questions.
 A new convention in the motivational slides of applied econometricians/methods folks gave me hope on this front.
-Graphs (metaplots) showing growth in phrases like "administrative data", "census linking", and "staggered differences in differences" using journal article data became a familiar sight.
+Graphs (metaplots) that demonstrate the growing prevalence of terms like "administrative data", "census linking", and "staggered differences-in-differences" are now familiar figures.
+Metaplot-makers often need to first make the underlying dataset of academic papers.

-Most notably on this front, [Currie, Kleven, and Zwiers (2020)](https://www.aeaweb.org/articles?id=10.1257/pandp.20201058) create dozens of such metaplots to demonstrate changes in applied microeconomics methods over time.
-They use data from top economics journals and the NBER working papers series to empirically illustrate the credibility revolution (more empirics!), [graphical revolution (more graphs!)](https://twitter.com/AllbriteAllday/status/1392531753835794433), and a few other coming revolutions in the academic economics universe (ML, text mining).
+[The paper "Technology and Big Data Are Changing Economics: Mining Text to Track Methods" by Currie, Kleven, and Zwiers (CKZ 2020)](https://www.aeaweb.org/articles?id=10.1257/pandp.20201058) serves as a prominent example.
+CKZ (2020) create dozens of metaplots to describe the landscape of changes in applied microeconomics methods from 1980 to present.
+Using data from the "top five" economics journals and the NBER working papers series, they empirically illustrate the credibility revolution (more empirics!), [graphical revolution (more graphs!)](https://twitter.com/AllbriteAllday/status/1392531753835794433), and a few other coming revolutions in the academic economics universe (ML, text mining).

-Currie, Kleven, and Zwiers (2020) use data on the full text of "top five" economics journal papers and the full text of NBER working papers.
-They are not able to share the raw full text data due to access restrictions.
-However, while the full text is restricted, the **NBER working paper series metadata is public.** [The NBER WP metadata includes titles, dates, author names, abstracts, and more.](https://data.nber.org/nber-wp-logs/working_papers.tab)
+CKZ (2020) use data on the full text of "top five" and NBER papers, meaning the data includes the body of the paper itself.
+Due to access restrictions to full text data like this, they are not able to share the raw data.
+However, metadata is not similarly restricted. **The NBER working paper series metadata is public** and includes information on titles, abtracts, author names, dates, and more.
+(See [here](https://data.nber.org/nber-wp-logs/working_papers.tab) and [here](https://www2.nber.org/wp_metadata/txt/) for the raw NBER metadata.)^[For information on how to extract metadata for a custom bundle of journal articles, check out this recent and developing [Twitter thread by Damon Jones.](https://twitter.com/nomadj1s/status/1409629607955927046?s=20)]

-Equipped with this metadata, I can make my own metaplots to answer some of these questions I've accumulated over the last few years... or, to translate into academic economist speak, *"I exploit unique large-scale text data from a corpus of economics papers to provide descriptive evidence on, well, a bunch of things."*
+Equipped with this metadata, I can make my own figures to answer some of these questions I've squirreled away over the last few years... or, to translate into academic economist speak, *"I exploit unique large-scale text data from a corpus of economics papers to provide descriptive evidence on, well, a bunch of things."*

 Since I'll be pulling from a grab bag of questions, [don't expect incredibly smooth transitio--](https://youtu.be/9Tnux7K3MOQ?t=71)